ipbyrne/SwingKit/README.md

 We can see that anything less than a 1% edge will produce very rocky results, althought they will be positive over time, the equity swings will be very wild.
 Starting with a 2% edge we can see our equity curve will normalize and form a very clear trend.
 From the on, the positive trend increases as our edge does, as one would expect.

 As a result, one can conclude that having a minimum fixed 2% edge above the spread risk will produce a steady equity curve that will be easy to manage.
 Anything less will be psychologically hard to manage as the swings will be very large.

+## Further Swing Data Classification
+This section we further anaylze our frequency distribution data by factoring in the length of swings into our calssification of swings.

+### Length Classifiction
+Our swings will belong in the follow groups.